zukixa/level1/display-banner/README.md

-### Project **Maze Game** - Banner Function Development and Git Workflow Guide
+### Project **Maze Game** - Function display_banner Development and Git Workflow Guide

 #### Introduction

-This document serves as both a specification for the development of the `banner` function within the Maze Game project and a guide to the Git workflow that should be adopted for collaborative and orderly development.
+This document serves as both a specification for the development of the `display_banner` function within the Maze Game project and a guide to the Git workflow that should be adopted for collaborative and orderly development.

 ### Function Specification

-#### **Banner Function**
+#### **display_banner Function**

 **Description:**
-The banner function provides immediate feedback to the player on their actions within the game.
+The display_banner function provides immediate feedback to the player on their actions within the game.

 **Inputs:**